ZACHARY ZOLLMAN

 Shape

 Squeeze each log into a longer, thinner, rope-like form.
 Each should be approximately the same thickness.
 Pinch the tops together and braid into the desired shape, then apply any garnishes or bread washes.
+(I liked a wash that I made by mixing 1 tbsp of nondairy milk with 1 tbsp of maple syrup.)
 Cover and allow to rise for 45 minutes.
-Preheat the oven to 375Β°F such that the oven is preheated for a few minutes (A Taste of Challah says 20 but I think that’s excessive) before you put the challah in.
+Preheat the oven to 375°F such that the oven is preheated for a few minutes (A Taste of Challah says 20 but I think that’s excessive) before you put the challah in.

 Bake